ethereum-oasis-op/baseline/radish34/README.md

       </p>
     </details>

-5. Run `npm run build:contracts` to compile the smart contracts in `contracts/contracts` to JSON files (containing ABI and Bytecode key value pairs) in the `contracts/artifacts` folder needed for deployment. ** This takes less than 15 seconds to run **
+5. Run `cd radish34/ && npm run build:contracts` to compile the smart contracts in `contracts/contracts` to JSON files (containing ABI and Bytecode key value pairs) in the `contracts/artifacts` folder needed for deployment. ** This takes less than 15 seconds to run **
-6. Run `npm run deploy` to deploy the smart contracts. ** This takes about 2 minutes **
+6. Run `cd radish34/ && npm run deploy` to deploy the smart contracts. ** This takes about 2 minutes **
     - This docker container first deploys both the Registry contract and the OrgRegistry contract.
     - Then it registers (1) Buyer and (2) Supplier organizations.
 The corresponding `/config/config-${role}.json` files are updated with the newly deployed contract addresses.
     - The goal of deployment is to initialize the Radish34 system by pre-registering a buyer and 2 suppliers with an `OrgRegistry` smart contract, which holds the organization metadata to thus enable any ongoing procurement operations.